For prospective applicants wishing to start a PhD in our group in 2025/26, there are a few possibilities to receive a fully-funded doctoral position.

 One studentship under the supervision of Marco Fazzi funded by his Lectureship startup package of the Faculty of Science.

-One studentship under the supervision of Albrecht Klemm funded by his Leverhulme Trust grant.
+Two studentships under the supervision of Albrecht Klemm funded by his Leverhulme Trust grant.

 Feel free to have a look at our research interests and members section to choose potential supervisor(s).
 Informal enquiries from interested candidates can be sent to Andrea Brini.